Musaylima: Etymology

-Musaylima's real name was Maslama ibn Habib, but Muslims altered his name to Musaylima, which is the diminutive of Maslama (i.e., 'Little Maslama').
+Musaylima's actual name was Maslama, but Muslims altered his name to Musaylima, which is the diminutive of Maslama (i.e., 'Little Maslama').
+The name maslama contains an Arabic or Syriac participal-nominal substratum like muslim (submitter).
+Maslama may be a title derived from aslam which is a verb associated with prophethood.

 Early life

 Musaylima was the son of Habib, of the tribe Banu Hanifa, one of the largest tribes of Arabia that inhabited the region of Najd.
-The Banu Hanifa were a Hanafite Christian branch of Banu Bakr and led an independent existence prior to Islam.
+The Banu Hanifa were a monotheist branch of Banu Bakr and led an independent existence prior to Islam.

-Among the first records of him is in late 9th Hijri, the Year of Delegations, when he accompanied a delegation of his tribe to Medina.
+Among the first accounts of him describe events in the late 9th Hijri, the Year of Delegations, when he accompanied a delegation of his tribe to Medina.
 The delegation included two other prominent Muslims.
 They would later help Musaylima rise to power and save their tribe from destruction.
-These men were Nahar Ar-Rajjal bin Unfuwa (or Rahhal) and Muja'a bin Marara.
+These men were Nahar Ar-Rajjal bin Unfuwa and Muja'a bin Marara.
 In Medina, the deputation stayed with the daughter of al-Harith, a woman of the Ansar from the Banu Najjar.
-When the delegation arrived at Medina the camels were tied in a traveler's camp, and Musaylima remained there to look after them while the other delegates went in.
+When the delegation arrived at Medina the camels were tied at a traveler's camp, and Musaylima remained there to look after them while the other delegates went in.

 They had talks with Muhammad.
 The delegation before their departure embraced Islam and renounced Christianity without compunction.
 As was his custom, Muhammad presented gifts to the delegates, and when they had received their gifts one said, "We left one of our comrades in the camp to look after our mounts."

 Muhammad gave them gifts for him also, and added, "He is not the least among you that he should stay behind to guard the property of his comrades."
 On their return they converted the tribe of Banu Hanifa to Islam.
-They built a mosque at al-Yamama and started regular prayers.